Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Coherent quantum noise cancellation (CQNC): destructive quantum noise interference

 \subsection{is signal amplification and noise suppression simultaneously possible in a standard OMS?}

-Up to now, we have shown that the QND and CQNC methods enable us to evade and cancel the BA noise of measurement, respectively.
-But, there still exists an important question: is there any method to amplify the input signal in the output phase spectrum while keeping the BA noise below the SQL?
-In this subsection, we show that in the standard OMS the input signal cannot be amplified in the output cavity phase spectrum while the noise being reduced.
-Surprisingly, in the last section we will introduce the parametric sensing method for signal amplification and simultaneous noise suppression in a nonlinear hybrid OMS.
+Up to now, we have shown that the QND and CQNC methods enable us to evade and cancel the backaction noise of measurement, respectively.
+But, there still exists an important question: is there any method to amplify the input signal in the output phase spectrum while keeping the backaction noise below the SQL?
+Here in this subsection, for the first time we clearly show that in the standard OMS the input signal cannot be amplified in the output cavity phase spectrum while the noise being reduced.
+Surprisingly, in the last section we will introduce the parametric sensing method for signal amplification and simultaneous noise suppression in a nonlinear hybrid OMS\cite{aliDCEforcesenning}.

 Consider the standard optomechanical Hamiltonian (\ref{E7}) in the absence of the atomic ensemble, and with $ G=0 $.
 The output cavity phase quadrature can be rewritten in the Fourier space as (see Eq.~(\ref{Pout}) with $ G=0 $)